IntersectMBO/plutus/doc/plutus/tutorials/basic-forging-policies.rst

 Writing basic minting policies
 ==============================

-:term:`Forging policy scripts<minting policy script>` are the programs that can be used to control the minting of new assets on the chain.
+:term:`Minting policy scripts<minting policy script>` are the programs that can be used to control the minting of new assets on the chain.
-Forging policy scripts are much like :term:`validator scripts<validator script>`, and they are written similarly, so check out the :ref:`basic validators tutorial<basic_validators_tutorial>` before reading this one .
+Minting policy scripts are much like :term:`validator scripts<validator script>`, and they are written similarly, so check out the :ref:`basic validators tutorial<basic_validators_tutorial>` before reading this one .

-Forging policy arguments
+Minting policy arguments
 ------------------------

-Forging policies, like validators, receive some information from the validating node:
+Minting policies, like validators, receive some information from the validating node:

 - The :term:`redeemer`, which is some script-specific data specified by the party performing the minting.
 - The :term:`minting context`, which contains a representation of the spending transaction, as well as the hash of the minting policy which is currently being run.